 America’s Epidemic: How Opioid Addicts Find Help in the Church.
 (August 2017).
 The Gospel Coalition. from https://www.thegospelcoalition.org/article/americas-epidemic-how-opioid-addicts-find-help-in-the-church/

-Pocket Guide: Medication-Assisted Treatment of Opioid Use Disorder.
-Substance Abuse and Mental Health Services Administration. from https://store.samhsa.gov/shin/content/SMA16-4892PG/SMA16-4892PG.pdf
+Medication-Assisted Treatment (MAT).
+Substance Abuse and Mental Health Services Administration.
+Retrieved from https://www.samhsa.gov/medication-assisted-treatment

 The Case for Medication-Assisted Treatment.
 (February 2017).
 The Pew Charitable Trusts. from https://www.pewtrusts.org/en/research-and-analysis/fact-sheets/2017/02/the-case-for-medication-assisted-treatment